The Art of War - On Oak Wilt

 Don’t Move Red Oak or Bur Oak Wood

-Though this message is fairly uncomplicated or at least should be simple and straight-forward, I have ranked it number one to cover because at the current moment there are many yet unaffected states and there is a moral imperative for those of us with this scourge ravaging our states to protect our neighbors from the same fate.
+Though this message is fairly uncomplicated (or at least should be simple and straight-forward), I have ranked it number one to cover because at the current moment there are many yet unaffected states and there is a moral imperative for those of us with this scourge ravaging our states to protect our neighbors from the same fate as well as those yet unaffected not putting their fellows back home in danger.
 Some key bullet points here are as follows:

 I am aware that some of my facts conflict with the policies of this state and others; In my opinion, they are assuming that many people cannot differentiate what oak species they intend to transport.
 I, on the other hand, know many can.
 Those that don’t care will move whatever whenever, so those that do care should be given accurate specifics and be the judge of their own knowledge level.